Cal Fire issues county-wide burn ban

 - In wildland areas, spark arresters are required on all portable gasoline powered equipment.
 This includes tractors, chainsaws, weedeaters, mowers, motorcycles and all-terrain vehicles (ATVs).

 - Report any suspicious activity.
-Call the Cal Fire Arson Hotline: 1-800-468-4408.
+Call the CAL FIRE Arson Hotline: 1-800-468-4408.

 Campfires within organized campgrounds or on private property are allowed if they are in a designated campfire site that prevents fire from spreading outside the site.
-The burning suspension will remain in effect until there is a significant change in weather conditions or until the end of fire season.